puru-samal/IDL-HW4/README.md

 ### MyTorch Library Components (`mytorch/`)

-In `HW4P1` and `HW4P2`, you will build and train Transformer models using PyTorch’s `nn.MultiHeadAttention`.
+In `HW4P1` and `HW4P2`, you will build and train Transformer models using PyTorch's `nn.MultiHeadAttention`.
 To deepen your understanding of its internals, you will also implement a custom `MultiHeadAttention` module from scratch as part of your `mytorch` library, designed to closely match the PyTorch interface.
 You should see the following files in the `mytorch/` directory:

 ```